UCDaxyu/SpotifyController/WebDocs/about.md

 ## What is it?
 ***

-This project is a spotify controller implemented using a CC3200 LaunchPad with peripherals connected to the Amazon Web Service via the internet.
+This project is a spotify controller implemented using a CC3200 LaunchPad with peripherals connected to the internet.
 Using Spotify’s API the device can push instructions (such as pause/play, skip track, volume control) to spotify and display metadata of the currently playing track in a user-friendly interface.

+We made this project as our final project for our Embedded System Design Class (ECS172) at UC Davis.
+We were tasked to create a stand-alone, interactive system that controls something over the internet using the REST API and tools we used from previous labs in the class.

+//also move to documentation probably
 ## Materials
 ***

 Text Here

+//Move this to documentation
 ## How it works
 ***
 **Connecting to the Internet**